 Explore the Homer Spit with miles of beaches, charter a fishing expedition, or take a water taxi to Halibut Cove, a quiet paradise tucked away in Kachemak Bay State Park.

 Day 7 — Homer - Girdwood - Anchorage

 While driving to Anchorage, stop at Portage Glacier for a boat tour or visit the Alaska Wildlife Conservation Center for wildlife viewing.
 Eat lunch in Girdwood, home to a luxury year-round resort based at sea level.
 Ride the enclosed aerial tram up Mt.
 Alyeska for spectacular views.

-From Anchorage, fly to Kodiak Island, Alaska's Emerald Isle.
+From Anchorage or Homer, fly to Kodiak Island, Alaska's Emerald Isle.
 Explore Kodiak's magnificent coastal scenery by land and by sea, enjoy world-class sport fishing, view Kodiak brown bears, marvel at the marine wildlife and birds and learn about Kodiak's rich Alutiiq and Russian heritage.